starwolf0320/web3-interview-preparation/README.md

 - You Interact With A Smart Contract & See A Gas Usage Of 50,000 With A Cost of 15Gwei.
 How Much ether Would You Have To Pay To The Miner?
   - 750,000,000,000,000 Wei.
 - calculate 3500 finny to ether
-- calculate transaction fee -->
+- calculate transaction fee
+- programm a simple reentracy guard
+- -->

 ## Spread The Knowledge